 Requirements continue to change, but at the time of this writing, face coverings are required except when dining.
-All park guests must agree to a temperature check at the park’s entrance.
+All park guests may be subject to a temperature check at the park’s entrance.

 In addition to increased sanitation measures, distancing markers are placed throughout the park to remind guests to keep space between each other.
-The majority of attractions, restaurants, and shops will be open though they’ll operate at a reduced capacity.
+Most attractions, restaurants, and shops will be open, although they might operate at a reduced capacity.

-Some interactions, like certain character meet-and-greets, will temporarily be suspended.
+Some interactions, like certain character meet-and-greets, may also be at reduced capacity.

-One of the park highlights includes the brand new Hong Kong Disneyland Castle.
-It’s the only Disney castle that pays tribute to all Disney princesses including Snow White, Cinderella, Aurora, Ariel, Belle, Jasmine, Pocahontas, Mulan, Tiana, Rapunzel, Merida, Moana and Anna, and Elsa — and the pursuit of their dreams.
+One of the park highlights includes the Hong Kong Disneyland Castle.
+It’s the only Disney castle that pays tribute to all Disney princesses, including Snow White, Cinderella, Aurora, Ariel, Belle, Jasmine, Pocahontas, Mulan, Tiana, Rapunzel, Merida, Moana and Anna, and Elsa — and the pursuit of their dreams.

-When park guests walk around the castle, they’ll be able to see elements that may remind them of their favorite heroine’s storyline.
-A new Bibbidi Bobbidi Boutique is located in the Storybook Shoppe.
+When park guests walk around the castle, they’ll see elements that may remind them of their favorite heroine’s storyline.
+A Bibbidi Bobbidi Boutique is located in the Storybook Shoppe.
 You can see the “Momentus” nighttime spectacular show filled with music, choreographed fountains, lasers, and lights surrounding the castle.

 The castle opened on November 21, 2020 in honor of the park’s 15th anniversary.
 It was Sleeping Beauty Castle in its former life.